aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

  ![pgconn.png](./assets/pgconn.png)

 8. You will be taken to AWS Lambda home page where the connector will be deployed as a SAM Application.
-Provide values for the following parameters and leave the rest of the values to the default.
+Provide values for the following parameters and leave the rest to the default.

    **SecretNamePrefix**  : dbadmin

    **SpillBucket**: Specify the S3 bucket name that was created as part of the CloudFormation Stack for e.g. mod-aa8afde9acf04c7f-dbworkshops3bucket-1511cfk17lzed

-   **DefaultConnectionString** : postgres://<AuroraJDBCConnectionString from the output of parent CloudFormation stack>?user=auradmin&password=auradmin123 for e.g. postgres://jdbc:postgresql://akolab-auroracluster-qlkwnb51f0ir.cluster-ckxdapvbefiz.us-east-1.rds.amazonaws.com:5432/taxidb?user=auradmin&password=auradmin123
+   **DefaultConnectionString** : postgres://\<AuroraJDBCConnectionString from the output of parent CloudFormation stack\>?user=auradmin&password=auradmin123 for e.g. postgres://jdbc:postgresql://akolab-auroracluster-qlkwnb51f0ir.cluster-ckxdapvbefiz.us-east-1.rds.amazonaws.com:5432/taxidb?user=auradmin&password=auradmin123

    **LambdaFunctionName** : taxirdb